afistoli/46120-PiWE/week12_python_gbar/README.md

   On our HPC facility, the default value of `OMP_NUM_THREADS` is 1.

+  We can monitor the behaviour of our code by opening another window and logging into our current interactive node:

+      linuxsh -I -l nodes=your_node

+  and then running

+      htop

-  Secondly, the parallel code can be runned in parallel mode.
+  Secondly, the parallel code can be run in parallel mode.

       python3 run_turbie_parallel.py n <integer>